-The Business Management and Accounting program prepares students for a variety of responsible managerial positions.
-Due to the diversity of the program courses, the student will build a strong foundation in accounting, marketing, insurance, finance, electronic commerce and real estate.
+The Business program prepares students for a variety of responsible managerial positions.
+Due to the diversity of the program courses, the student will build a strong foundation in accounting, marketing, insurance, finance, management, and professional success.
 Objectives of the program are as follows: providing the student with an integrated understanding of business and economic concepts and how these concepts relate to business and social systems; the recognition of ethical responsibilities and accountability; the development of planning, decision-making, and other management functions; the capacity to implement and adapt to change; and development of analytic thinking and leadership style.
-Graduates are employed in entry level positions as bookkeepers, clerical assistants, and personal property professionals.
+Graduates are employed in entry level positions as bookkeepers, clerical assistants, and supervisory professionals.